aurelilia/gamelin/README.md

 - Pokemon Yellow (Global, Game Freak)
     - None of the Pikachu sound effects actually play (they're just low volume noise)
     - Played until first rival fight

+## Goals
+The main goals of this emulator is to both learn more about emulation of real-world hardware as well as creating a nice-to-use emulator with many comfort features that should be able to run well in the browser.
+Accuracy is only a goal when it fixes issues encountered by actual games; implementing complex but ultimately useless hardware details that aren't used by games (like the OAM bug or MBC1 multicarts) is not a goal of this emulator, particularly considering the speed requirements needed to make it work in the browser.

 ## Build
 ``` bash